 Leghorn Chicken Colors

 And each of these colors comes in either a single comb or rose comb.
 So there is no end to the possibilities.

 For the most part, these chickens all act the same.
 They are all excellent layers and have similar dispositions.

 What The Breed Is Used For Now

-And our last interesting facts about Leghorn chickens is what they are for.
-If you have ever bought white eggs from the supermarket, chances are, it came from a Leghorn.
+And our last interesting fact about Leghorn chickens is what they are for.
+If you have ever bought white eggs from the supermarket, chances are, they came from a Leghorn.

 That is because these hens are in cramped quarters with no room to move or breathe.
 But if you want the fresh eggs that you know and love, it’s not hard to get started with a small flock of your own.

 So Do You Want A Leghorn?

 With so many great qualities, it’s easy to understand why people love them.
 But they aren’t the right choice for everyone.
-But now that you know these interesting facts about Leghorn chickens, you are better prepared.

 Below is a Pinterest friendly photo…. so you can pin it to your Backyard Chicken Board!!